The sting of the wind

 And, just for a

 Moment, I’m not there.
-Grand poems on History Versatile Memory Poems Magnificent feelings on Old
+Poems about History Poems about Memory Nice Poems on Old

 Have something to say about the poem?